A Customizable Last.fm Now Playing Overlay

 System Overview

-The app has ten main pieces.
+The app breaks down into ten main pieces.

 Data And Config Model

-interface WidgetConfig { lfmUser: string sessionKey?: string | null behavior: { hideIfPaused: boolean showAlbumArt: boolean compact: boolean } theme: { accent: string background: { mode: "solid" | "transparent", color: string } text: { title: string | "accent" artist: string | "accent" album: string | "accent" } shadows: { title?: ShadowSpec | null artist?: ShadowSpec | null album?: ShadowSpec | null } fonts: { family: string weightTitle: number weightMeta: number } } layout: { direction: "horizontal" | "vertical" gap: number coverSize: number } advanced: { progressBar: boolean progressBarHeight: number }}The contract is theme-first and ready for more fields.
-JSON encoded to Base64 is enough right now.
-Compression can wait.
+interface WidgetConfig { lfmUser: string sessionKey?: string | null behavior: { hideIfPaused: boolean showAlbumArt: boolean compact: boolean } theme: { accent: string background: { mode: "solid" | "transparent", color: string } text: { title: string | "accent" artist: string | "accent" album: string | "accent" } shadows: { title?: ShadowSpec | null artist?: ShadowSpec | null album?: ShadowSpec | null } fonts: { family: string weightTitle: number weightMeta: number } } layout: { direction: "horizontal" | "vertical" gap: number coverSize: number } advanced: { progressBar: boolean progressBarHeight: number }}The contract is theme-first and has room to grow.
+JSON encoded to Base64 is plenty for now, so compression can wait until it’s actually needed.

 Flow From Editor To Overlay